jtpaasch/Editor.js/README.md

     Editor.setup({ save: update });
     Editor.register('#lastname');

-Finally, you can specify a custom textbox:
+Finally, you can specify a custom edit pane/textbox for the editing if the default does not suit your needs:

      Editor.setup({ pane: '<textarea class="my-edit-pane"></textarea>' });